Jamcdonald120/Titancraft-Above-Wiki/Bosses/Beastmaster.md

 * "Yeet Pig": Small Hoglins that launch whoever it hits several blocks in the air.
 * "Polar Fear": Small Polar Bears who chase and maul their targets.
 * "Creeperlotl": Large fragile Axolotls that quickly approach their target and self destruct, like creepers.
-* Large Armadillos that scurry towards their target and attack in rapid succession when near.
+* "Armakillo": Large Armadillos that scurry towards their target and attack in rapid succession when near.
-* Small Sniffers that scurry towards their target and attack in rapid succession when near.
+* `Name needed`: Small Sniffers that scurry towards their target and attack in rapid succession when near.

 After all 10 Beasties are defeated, the Beastmaster returns to their aggressive phase and becomes vulnerable again.

 When the Beastmaster's final healthbar segment is depleted, they will die and drop their rewards.

 ## **Rewards**
-On defeat, the Beastmaster drops 30 Titan Splinters.
+On defeat, the Beastmaster drops 30 [Titanshard Splinters](../Loot#splinters).

 ## **Strategy**
 During their aggressive phase, the Beastmaster doesn't pose a major threat, as their punches don't deal a lot of damage.
 This makes it a good time to recover lost health or apply potions to yourself and allies.